wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-brain.md

 <details markdown="1">
 <summary>Random Encounter</summary>

-1. **Monster:** 1 stone golem.
+1. **Monster:** 1 brain golem & 1D4 mind flayers
-1. **Lair:** A stone alcove engraved with arcane runes. <br>	&nbsp; OR <br>	**Omen:** Very, very ehavy footsteps.
+1. **Lair:** A huge vat with hydrating steam vents. <br>	&nbsp; OR <br>	**Omen:** Heavy, wet footsteps.
+A strange high pitched noise in your head.
-1. **Spoor:** An object that is guarded by the golem.
+1. **Spoor:** A blasted room with bodies, their head exploded.
-1. **Tracks:** Very straight, very heavy foot tracks.
+1. **Tracks:** Big, wet, shapeless foot tracks.
-1. **Trace:** A stone statue.
+1. **Trace:** A manual in deep speech on brain collecting.
-1. **Trace:** A boulder that could only have been moved by a colossal strenght.
+1. **Trace:** A metal door bent by psychic energy.
 </details>

 <details markdown="1">
 <summary>Crafting Instructions</summary>

-Creating an stone golem takes 4 Spell Dices and the equivalent of 4 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
+Creating a brain golem takes 5 Spell Dices and the equivalent of 5 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
+You must also collect the brains of 20 humanoids.
 Roll 1D6 to know the result.
 Add 1 to your roll for each additional spell dice spent.

-1. Explodes (4D6)
+1. It does its mind pulse ability before collapsing into a puddle.
-1. Berserk.
+1. It rampages for 1D100 days.
-1. Will work for 1 mission.
+1. It rampages for 1D100 hours.
-1. Roll again after the next mission.
+1. Your minds swap.
-1. Very vulnerable glyph location.
+1. The process destroys your lab.
-1. It is perfectly under your control.
+1. Perfect condition.
 </details>

 <br>

 <details markdown="1">
 <summary>DM Notes</summary>
 This is a streamlining of Arnold K's amazing take on the [golem](https://goblinpunch.blogspot.com/2019/11/golems.html).
-Traditionally, stone golems have a slow ability, which never made sense to me, so I added a shockwave that allows it to prevent unsuspecting adventurers from running away. — SaltyGoo
+Brain golems are a bit silly which is their charm, i made them have psychic powers that are complementary to other psychic monsters. — SaltyGoo
 </details>